4 Reasons Cyclists Are Getting Screwed on Life Insurance

 2. Cycling Significantly Reduces Your Risk of Cancer

-Cyclists have a 45% reduction cancer risk when compared to non-cyclists, according to a 2012 study in the European Journal of Cardiovascular Prevention.
-Cycling also lowers the risk of colon cancer by 41% in men and 44% in women.
+Cyclists who commute to work at least 3o miles a day have a 45% reduction cancer risk when compared to non-cyclists, according to a 2017 study in the BMJ.

 3. Cyclists Get Less Heart Disease

-Cyclists have an 18% lower rate of cardiovascular disease when compared to non-cyclists, according to a 2011 study in the European Journal of Cardiovascular Prevention.
-The study looked at 23,000 people and people who do other physical activity in addition to cycling reduce their risk by 36%
+Cyclists have an 18% lower rate of cardiovascular disease when compared to non-cyclists, according to a 2011 study in the European Journal of Preventive Cardiology.

 4. Cyclists have higher HDL (good) Cholesterol Levels